ac615223s5/birdhome/collections/_posts/2024-07-11-climb-to-heaven-1.md

 author: nieve
 layout: post
 date: 9999-01-01
-title: Climb To Heaven Part 1: Small Transfinite Ordinals
+title: "Climb To Heaven Part 1: Small Transfinite Ordinals"
 ---

 Lets try to find the largest number we can.